cozy-creator/aptos-staking/README.md

 - Typescript interfaces for external functions calling in
 - export the shareholder table such that it can be used in governance
 - operators should be able to be paid in stablecoins or other coins if they prefer

+### Tests to write

+- Make sure the crank is being called in every instance that matters (when tvl changes).
+Most user-callable functions are tvl-changing events
+- Make sure a user's account is still earning interest when unlocking
+- Test with large numbers of user accounts; thousands of them all unlocking at once.
+In particular, test the crank with this.
+My concern is that the crank may become too heavy to turn if large numbers of users are involved.
+- Edge case: when we have to use queued-unlock, which is when a user tries to unlock more than we have in active, but we have a large amount of pending_active available
+- Have the validator join and then leave the validator set.
+Test deposits, unlocks, cancel-unlocks, and withdrawals afterwards
+- Every function should have its own separate test